JBildstein/Cudio/README.md

  - you can have more than one instance of your application running as long as they all use the same DB (or you have your DB set up in a way that keeps all data in sync).
  - you can also have some instances only handling commands and some instances only queries (this can help you to scale more fine grained)
  - but it's not possible to split the updates for read and write tables/DBs into separate instances
- - and any issued command or query is always executed in the same process and cannot be sent to a different instance.
+ - any issued command or query is always executed in the same process and cannot be sent to a different instance

 So if you intend to build a bigger setup with microservices and event streaming and the like your are probably better of with something else.
 If you intend to grow your application slowly and maybe want to scale to microservices and event streaming sometime in the future you could consider starting out with Cudio and then replace it.